potassco/clorm/docs/index.rst

 integration cleaner, both in terms of code readability but also by making it easier to refactor the python code as the ASP program evolves.

-- Works with Python 3.5+ (developed on 3.6 and 3.7)
+- Works with Python 3.5+ and Clingo 5.4+ (developed on Python 3.9 and Clingo 5.5)
-- Tested with Clingo 5.3 and 5.4

 .. note::